global ecological nightmare if China adopted the American Dream

 To meet such a demand, it would produce about a billion additional tons of grain by 2031, which could lead to the disappearance of large areas of the Amazon rainforest turned into wheat fields with huge environmental consequences.

 In 26 years, if the Chinese consume as much meat as Americans today -125 kg per person in 2004- production in China is expected to rise to 181 million tonnes against 64 million tonnes today.
 This would represent four fifths of current world meat production.

-The aim of the exercise is "not to throw the stone at China for unrestrained consumption" but rather to warn against the temptations to live according to the Western model of the "consumer society", while the resources are limited, concludes the study.
+The purpose of comply during "not to take China to the stone for unbridled consumption" but rather to warn against the temptation to want to live according to the Western model of "consumer society", while planetary resources are limited, the study concludes.